toji/webgpu-gltf-case-study/index.md

 ### Render loop

-Once you've created all the necessary pipelines and bind groups, you can then begin drawing the glTF model in a render loop].
+Once you've created all the necessary pipelines and bind groups, you can then begin drawing the glTF model in a render loop.
 Ours will look something like this:

 ```js
 function renderGltf(gltf, renderPass) {